...

 If a guest is injured on your property or you face a lawsuit, an LLC limits your liability, keeping your personal finances safe.
 It also simplifies taxes and gives your vacation rental business a professional edge.
 Costs to set up an LLC vary by state—expect $50–$500 in filing fees, plus annual maintenance costs.

 However, an LLC isn’t a one-size-fits-all solution.
 For a single tiny house, the expense and paperwork might not be worth it if you have robust insurance.
-Weigh the pros and cons:
+When weighing the pros and cons, consider how current or previous owners’ decisions about legal structure and ownership can affect the property’s compliance with local regulations and its rental potential:

 Pros: